Guernsey: Sport

 Guernsey participates in the biennial Island Games, which it hosted in 1987, 2003 and 2023 at Footes Lane.
 Guernsey has also participated as a country in its own right in Commonwealth Games since 1970.
 Its first medals came in 1982 with its first gold in 1990.

 In those sporting events where Guernsey does not have international representation, but the British Home Nations are competing separately, highly skilled islanders may choose to compete for any of the Home Nations.
-There are, however, restrictions on subsequent transfers to represent other Home Nations.
+There are restrictions on subsequent transfers to represent other Home Nations.
 The football player Matt Le Tissier, for example, could have played for the Scottish or Welsh football teams, but opted to play for England instead.

 Football in Guernsey is run by the Guernsey Football Association.
 The top tier of Guernsey football is the FNB Priaulx League where there are eight teams (Alderney, Belgrave Wanderers, Northerners, Sylvans, St Martin's, Rovers, Rangers and Vale Recreation).
 The second tier is the Jackson League.
 In the 2011–12 season, Guernsey F.C. was formed and entered the Combined Counties League Division 1, becoming the first Channel Island club ever to compete in the English leagues.
 Guernsey became division champions comfortably on 24 March 2012, they won the Combined Counties Premier Challenge Cup on 4 May 2012.

 Their second season saw them promoted again on the final day in front of 1,754 'Green Lions' fans, this time to Division One South of the Isthmian League, despite their fixtures being heavily affected not only by poor winter weather, but by their notable progression to the semi-finals of the FA Vase cup competition.
 They play in level 8 of the English football pyramid.
 The Corbet Football Field, donated by Jurat Wilfred Corbet in 1932, has fostered the sport greatly over the years.
 Recently, the island upgraded to a larger, better-quality stadium, in Footes Lane.

+Rugby union is also a popular sport in Guernsey, the main club is accredited and governed by the Rugby Football Union (RFU).
+Guernsey RFC has 2 senior men’s teams (Guernsey Raiders and St Jacques Vikings), a Senior Ladies team, a Colts U18’s team and multiple other junior teams for both boys and girls.
+The main men’s team, the Raiders, currently play in National 2 East, which is a semi-professional league at level 4 of the RFU’s tiered league structure.
+The Vikings currently play in Counties 1 Hampshire (Level 7) and have had a string of promotions in the last few seasons.
+At the end of each season, all Guernsey teams will compete in the Siam Cup, which was first played in 1920 between Jersey and Guernsey.
+The Siam Cup is the second oldest trophy in the world after the Calcutta Cup and each year’s competition continues to reflect the sporting rivalry between Jersey and Guernsey.